Building Unshakeable Teams: A Front-Line Manager's Guide to Fostering Resilience

 • Post-mortem discussions that focus on learning, not blame

-• Encouraging multiple perspectives on challenges
+• Encouraging multiple perspectives

 Real Talk: Common Pitfalls to Avoid